The #1 Hack to Make Your 3D Print Cheaper

 Why do I need escape holes?

 As already pointed out, our 3D prints are created layer by layer.
 With a hollow interior, this means that 3D printing materials can get trapped inside the object.
 A hollow model full of trapped powder is in danger of deforming.
-Escape holes are recommended for getting ‘trapped’ 3D printing material (in most cases this is plastic, metal, ceramic or wood powder) out of your 3D print.
+Escape holes are recommended for getting ‘trapped’ 3D printing material out of your 3D print.
 We typically use pressurized air for cleaning the excess powder off.

 Now the questions remain how many escape holes a print needs and how big they need to be.
 And once again there is no universal answer to this: it all depends on the 3D printing material and the size of your print.